Conversion to SAP S/4HANA – How to handle errors during finance data migration

-- Data inconsistencies in tables which are outdated in S/4HANA.
-A good example is an inconsistency between application indexes and document line items tables BSEG – Error message numbers FINS_RECON 220 – FINS_RECON227 Fields in XXX do not match.
-These are the cases when values of some fields differ between index and document tables in the source SAP EPR.
-If you verify it is data in BSEG which is correct, you do not have to rectify data in application indexes.
+- Data inconsistencies in tables that are outdated in S/4HANA.
+A good example is an inconsistency between application indexes and document line items tables BSEG – Error message numbers FINS_RECON 220 – FINS_RECON227 Fields in do not match.
+These are the cases when the values of some fields differ between index and document tables in the source SAP EPR.
+If you verify it is data in BSEG is correct, you do not have to rectify data in application indexes.
 These tables are not used in S/4HANA and their content is moved to backup tables.

 - Rounding differences

 - The result of past local currency changeover projects (euro conversion, the introduction of new currency…).
 These rounding differences are considered normal.
 Please refer to the SAP Note 2781513 – High number of immaterial differences were identified during conversion to SAP S/4HANA